Get insider access

 • Poor debris pickup on low-pile carpeting.

-6.4 High-Pile Carpet
+6.6 High-Pile Carpet

-The Narwal Freo X Ultra is a passable choice for high-pile carpets.
+The Narwal Freo X Ultra is an okay choice for high-pile carpets.
 It delivers relatively decent performance on this surface type, and its structured light sensor allows it to spot and avoid super-plush carpeting where it might get stuck.
 Its docking station does take some of the sting out of everyday maintenance, but it also incurs its own set of added costs and maintenance.
 The Narwal's companion app offers a pretty broad range of features, and as long as you're working within the confines of its primary map, you can adjust the floor type for different rooms to have it automatically adjust its suction mode with no intervention afterward.

 Pros